copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - "Ring, medium": a circular 1-space-wide ring.
 Eligible for random fills.
   - "Ring, large": a larger version of the above circular ring.
 - The "Mini maze" themed room has a slightly larger maze.
+- The "Dragon hall" themed room can now appear when the level difficulty is 21, rather than 23.

 ### Interface changes